semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 * **lockfile-only languages**: For **[lockfile-only](/semgrep-supply-chain/glossary/#lockfile-only-rules)** languages, Semgrep Supply Chain's performance is comparable to that of [GitHub's Dependabot](https://github.com/dependabot).
 Semgrep Supply Chain generates these findings by checking the dependency's version listed in your lockfile or manifest against a list of versions with known vulnerabilities, but it does not run reachability analysis.
 Because Semgrep Supply Chain doesn't run reachability analysis, it can't determine whether the vulnerability is reachable.
 Such vulnerabilities are, therefore, flagged as **undetermined**.

 Specific dependency and code match findings are called **usages**.
-SCP groups all usages together by vulnerability.
-For each vulnerability, SCP also displays a CVE number corresponding to the [CVE program record](https://www.cve.org/About/Overview).
+Semgrep AppSec Platform groups all usages together by vulnerability.
+For each vulnerability, Semgrep AppSec Platform also displays a CVE number corresponding to the [CVE program record](https://www.cve.org/About/Overview).

 ### Transitive dependencies and reachability analysis